 Find the form for Authorization for Use and Disclosure of Health Records.

 Approval of Out of State Health Care Provider Forms and Letter

 The following forms are downable by clicking on the corresponding icon.
-The formats are for Microsoft Word or for Adobe PDF.
+The formats are for Adobe PDF.
 The forms are also available on our forms page.

 Official Disability Guidelines

 On July 1, 2013, the Work Loss Data Institute's (WLDI) Official Disability Guidelines (ODG) went into effect in New Mexico for the treatment of workers' compensation injuries.
 All medical services rendered for recommended treatment contained in the most recent edition of Official Disability Guidelines (ODG) are presumed reasonable and necessary.

 The goal after a workplace illness or injury is getting back to work as quickly as possible.
 Even if an immediate return to the job isn't possible, light or flex duty may be possible, provided the treating health care provider recommends it and the employer has such work available.
 The longer a worker is out of work, the greater the chance of never returning to the job.

 Find out more about Return to Work.